testfairy/docs/docs/051_Platforms/62_Nativescript.md

 ### User ID and Session Attributes

-TestFairy can automatically detect sessions recorded by the same user, however, in many cases there is some additional information that would help you generate better insights.
+TestFairy can automatically detect sessions recorded by the same user, however, in many cases there is some additional information that can help you generate better insights.

 You have to invoke `setUserId` or `setAttribute`.
 With `setUserId`, you can pass in a string representing an association to your backend.
 It may be, for example, the ID of this user in your database or some random GUID.
 This value may not be null or empty, and is searchable via API and web search.

 The second method, `setAttributes` uses predefined key/value attributes.
-These attributes are available later in the session recording page, is available via API, and is searchable.
+These attributes are available later in the session recording page, are available via API, and are searchable.

 ```
 // in Nativescript